 Finding just the right data across billions of files can be challenging.
 Komprise Deep Analytics enables you to search and find data that fits your specific criteria across storage.
 Use the search results as a dynamic data lake to both plan your data management and to enable new uses like Big Data Analytics.

 What is Komprise Deep Analytics?

-Komprise Deep Analytics addresses this problem by enabling customers to find the right data that fits specific criteria across all their storage and export this dynamic data lake to any analytics application or destination of their choice such as Hadoop, or Amazon Lambda.
-Komprise Deep Analytics creates a highly efficient, searchable distributed index of files with support for both standard metadata and custom metadata (tags).
+Komprise Deep Analytics addresses this problem by enabling customers to find the right data that fits specific criteria across all their storage and take action on these queries with Deep Analytics Actions.
+This dynamic data lake can be exported to any analytics application or destination of their choice orthe delivery of the right subsets of data can be automated to analytics and AI engines with Smart Data Workflows.
+Komprise Deep Analytics creates a highly efficient, searchable distributed Global File Index with support for both standard metadata and custom metadata (tags).
 Customers can find data that fits criteria they set, regardless of where the data actually lives, and the resulting data set can be operated on as a discrete entity.

 How Komprise Deep Analytics Fits